 This initiative improved Square’s ability to measure conversions by 46%.

 For example, marketers can allow site tags and user-provided data to improve their measurement with a feature called enhanced conversions for web.
 This feature creates a more accurate view of how people convert after engaging with your ads than is possible with site tagging alone.
 Companies that adopt it see a 17% average increase in conversion rate for YouTube for Action.1

 Here’s how it works

 By sending hashed, user-provided data from your website to Google, which is then matched to signed-in Google accounts, enhanced conversions allow sales originating from Google Search and YouTube to be attributed to ads in a privacy-safe way.

-This, in turn, provides more observable data to strengthen conversion modeling, while giving you the comprehensive data you need to measure conversion lift, understand the incremental impact of your advertising, and help you better optimize campaigns with Smart Bidding.
+This, in turn, provides more observable data to strengthen conversion modelling, while giving you the comprehensive data you need to measure conversion lift, understand the incremental impact of your advertising, and help you better optimise campaigns with Smart Bidding.

 Digital marketing agency Maison MRKT already had implemented Google tags for many clients and wanted to test enhanced conversions for web.
 The brand worked with Google to develop a step-by-step guide for enhanced conversions on Shopify.
 By the end of the second quarter of 2022, Maison MRKT was able to update its measurement for about 60% of all active clients.

 Maison MRKT compared primary KPIs for the first and second quarters of 2022 by analysing clients that used enhanced conversions and clients that did not.
 For clients that activated enhanced conversions, Maison MRKT saw a 91% lift in return on ad spend (ROAS), a 70% decrease in cost per conversion, and a 16% increase in overall conversion rate.